tripal/tripal_analysis_expression/README.md

 Once expression data is loaded.
 A display will be shown on each feature page that has corresponding biomaterials and expression values.

 # Loading Biomaterials
 Biomaterials may be loaded from a flat file or from an BioSample xml file downloaded from NCBI.
+The steps for loading biomaterials are as follows (detailed instructions can be found further below):
+1. First download or generate the flat file or xml biomaterial file you want to load.
+2. Navigate to the Tripal site's Tripal Biomaterial Loader to submit job.
+Run the job via command line with Drush command.
+3. Sync the biomaterial on the Tripal site.
+Run the sync job via command line with Drush command.
+4. Verify that the biomaterial has loaded correctly by viewing it via "Find content".

 ### Downloading XML BioSample File From NCBI
 To obtain a xml BioSample file from ncbi go the [NCBI BioSample database](http://www.ncbi.nlm.nih.gov/biosample/).
 Search for and select the BioSamples you would like to download.